NeuroTechX/ntx_slack_archive/introductions.md

  >First idea is to try to do a meditation timer app, that would also record Muse data, saving them for future analysis.
 Having an additional signal to "focus back on the breath" + recording ambient noise through phone mic (to detect outside distraction) seems like might be enough for some data analysis.
 Does it sound plausible?

+3/27/2017 12:28 AM

+ **vitruvia** :

+ >Helo guys.
+I'm a medical student with interest in programming and I've just found out about NeuroTechX.
+Happy to meet you!